swiss-territorial-data-lab/proj-sda/README.md

 $ tensorboard --logdir output/trne/logs
 ```

 Open the following link with a web browser: `http://localhost:6006` and identify the iteration minimising the validation loss and select the model accordingly (`model_*.pth`) in `config_trne`.
-For the provided parameters, `model_0002999.pth` is the default one.
-#Mention here renaming convention for the modelpath?
+The path to the trained model is `output/trne/logs/model_<number of iterations>.pth`.
+As several models can be trained, the models was copied to the file `models/model_<training number>.pth` and the output folder was named `output/trne/run<training number>`.
+Those are the current default configuration. <br>

 Perform and assess detections:
 ```